rahulsatpathi1997/Databrics-Employee-Attrition-Project/README.md

 # Employee-Attrition-databrics-Project

 <h3>DATABRICK PROJECT USING SPARK SQL</h3>
-<b>Employee Attrition Project Problems Statement:</b>
+<b>Employee Attrition Project Problems Statement:</b><br>
-Employees are the backbone Organization.
+Employees are the backbone of the Organization.<br>
 An organization's performance is heavily based on the quantity of employees.

 <b>Challenges that an Organization has to face due to employee attrition are:</b>
-1. Expansive in terms of both money and time to try to new employee
+1. Expansive in terms of both money and time to try to find new employee
 2. Loss of Experienced employees.
 3. Impact on Productivity
 4. Impact Profile